ZK-Garage/plonk/plonk-book/src/chapter_3.md

-* Commitment scheme: The first implementation of ARK-PLONK used the KZG10 commitment scheme which needs a trusted setup as explained in the KZG10 section.
+* Commitment scheme: The first implementation of PLONK used the KZG10 commitment scheme which needs a trusted setup as explained in the KZG10 section.
 However, in order for other projects who don’t wish to have a trusted setup like Mithril for example there is a generic implementation using  [ark-poly-commit](https://docs.rs/ark-poly-commit/0.3.0/ark_poly_commit/) library.